Freedmen's schools: Schools

-Freedmen schools found mixed support from black African Americans, although many were excited about opportunities to be educated, a large number of schools ran on a paid tuition basis and many emancipated people didn’t have the funds to provide schooling to themselves and their families.
+Freedmen schools found mixed support from African Americans, although many were excited about opportunities to be educated, a large number of schools ran on a paid tuition basis and many emancipated people did not have the funds to provide schooling for themselves and their families.
 Schools operated on weekdays and occasionally offered night classes, providing secular education, and many also functioned as Sunday Schools.

 Curriculum

 Because education had been tailor-made for white Americans it was necessary that these new schools have a curriculum of their own.
 Aspects that these schools focused on were geared towards “Industrial training” such as frugality, stewardship, moderation, high aspiration, positive work habits, cleanliness, politics, honor, and the duties and privileges of freedom.
 In addition, these schools provided a vast and advanced education in subjects such as Greek, Latin, reading, mathematics, and geography.
 The vision was to truly free African Americans rather than to replace their shackles with new ones.
 In other words, to unroot segregation and help this population of America learn how to think for themselves and participate in the community.
 And to nurture a growing sense of freedom and sustainability, Freedmen Schools sought to not only educate the African American population but also provide employment to them.
 Many graduates went on to later become respectable and notable teachers, lawyers, doctors, ministers, etc.